-It was not in dispute that Ms Fahmy's gender critical beliefs were protected under the Equality Act 2010 (EqA 2010) following the Employment Appeal Tribunal decision in Forstater v CGD Europe UKEAT/0105/20/JOJ.
-Therefore, the issue the tribunal had to determine was whether she had been harassed on the grounds of those beliefs during the Teams meeting and as a result of the petition.
+It was not in dispute that Ms Fahmy's gender critical beliefs were protected under the Equality Act 2010 following the EAT decision in Forstater v CGD Europe.
+Therefore, the issue the Tribunal had to determine was whether she had been harassed on the grounds of those beliefs during the Teams meeting and as a result of the petition.

-As to the Teams meeting, the tribunal said that it had been unwise for Mr Mellor to express personal views which had aligned him with one side of the debate.
-Indeed, the tribunal remarked that his actions in this respect had 'opened the door' for the subsequent petition and comments.
-Yet, the tribunal concluded that his comments at the Teams meeting did not amount to harassment.
-Nor did the tribunal believe that the comments expressed by other colleagues during the Teams meeting amounted to harassment.
-Ms Fahmy had chosen to engage in what was a robust debate on a controversial topic.
+As to the Teams meeting, the Tribunal said that it had been unwise for Mr Mellor to express personal views which had aligned him with one side of the debate.
+Indeed, the Tribunal remarked that his actions in this respect had "opened the door" for the subsequent petition and comments.
+Yet, the Tribunal concluded that his comments at the Teams meeting did not amount to harassment.
+Nor did the Tribunal believe that the comments expressed by other colleagues during the Teams meeting amounted to harassment.
+Ms Fahmy had chosen to engage debate in what was robust o n a controversial a topic.
 Although she was angry and upset, it had not come as a shock to her, and she had said herself that she did not feel bruised or isolated.

 However, the harassment claim was upheld in relation to SB's email about the petition and the comments arising from this made by other members of staff.
-Ms Fahmy had been left feeling 'deeply upset'.
+Ms Fahmy had been left feeling "deeply upset".
 ACE sought to avoid liability for this harassment on the basis that it had taken all reasonable steps to prevent it from occurring.
 In particular, it had suspended SB, had taken disciplinary action against two employees who had posted comments, and it had a Dignity at Work policy in place.
 However, the defence failed because:

-- the Dignity at Work policy had not been reviewed since 2019 - the Dignity at Work policy did not accurately set out the characteristics protected under EqA 2010.
-It referred to 'gender' (which is not a protected characteristic) and omitted both 'sex' and 'belief' (which are protected characteristics), and - ACE knew that it needed to update its equality training to include belief discrimination, but it had failed to do so on the basis that it had not found a suitable trainer to deliver the training
+- the Dignity at Work policy had not been reviewed since 2019; - the Dignity at Work policy did not accurately set out the characteristics protected under the Equality Act

+2010.
+It referred to "gender" (which is not a protected characteristic) and omitted both "sex" and "belief" (which are protected characteristics); and

+• ACE knew that it needed to update its equality training to include belief discrimination, but it had failed to do so on the basis that it had not found a suitable trainer to deliver the training.